UNIVERSITY CATALOG: 2025-2026

-Students with a GE catalog year of 2021 or later are required to take 3 units of Ethnic Studies coursework prior to graduation from any CSU.
-Upon completion of an Ethnic Studies course, students will have met the GE Breadth Area F requirement, and the course will be designated as such on their official transcript.
+Students are required to take 3 units of coursework designated as meeting the Ethnic Studies (E.S.)
+General Education requirement in order to graduate from CSUN (or any California State University).
+Upon completion of an E.S. designated course, students will have met the CSU GE Area 6 requirement and the course will be designated as such on their official transcript.

 AAS 100.
 Introduction to Asian American Studies (3)